Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 April 2025 23.30.31 UTC
+- WIB: Minggu, 27 April 2025 00.22.12 UTC
-- WITA: Minggu, 27 April 2025 00.30.31 UTC
+- WITA: Minggu, 27 April 2025 01.22.12 UTC
-- WIT: Minggu, 27 April 2025 01.30.31 UTC
+- WIT: Minggu, 27 April 2025 02.22.12 UTC

 Kutipan Inspiratif:
-"Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: success
+Kategori: technology